guasam/electrovite-react/README.md

 <br />

-## Custom aliases to import Components & Assets etc.
+## Custom aliases to import Components, Styles & Assets.

 Ready to use aliases for importing modules, assets, stylesheets etc.